pupil-labs/hmd-eyes/docs/Developer.md

 * Unity 2018.3 latest
 * `ProjectSettings/Player/Configuration/Scripting Runtime Verion` set to **.NET 4.x Equivalent**.
 * Due to an issue with MessagePack, the default project setting for `ProjectSettings/Player/Configuration/API Compatibility Level` is not supported and needs to be set to **.NET 4.x**

-## Getting Started

-This section of the docs will show you how to set up your development environment in Unity3D so that you can work with Pupil + Unity.

-Note that there are difference in the setup for VR and HoloLens.

 ### Adding hmd-eyes to Existing Projects